AdrienOliva/Pangenome-construction-using-VG/Analysis.md

    - Using GAM
      - `newvg pack -x newxg.xg -g concat.gam -Q 1  -o concat.gam.pack`
      - `newvg call newxg.xg -k concat.gam.pack > HGDP00607.vcf`
-   - Using BAM call using the same https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7115999/
+   - Using BAM call using XXX

+We could do like (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7115999/) and they used:
+GATK HaplotypeCaller (44) version 3.5.0, applying genotype priors without bias towards the reference allele through the `--input_prior 0.001 --input_prior 0.4995` arguments, the `--pcr_indel_model NONE` argument for the PCR-free libraries and the `--includeNonVariantSites` argument to include monomorphic sites in the output VCF files.

 Send the 5 * 2 vcfs